 The Alliance for Young Artists & Writers has announced the addition of a new “editorial cartoon” category to the 93rd annual Scholastic Art & Writing Awards, the country’s longest-running and most prestigious scholarship and recognition program for creative teens.
 Sponsored by The Herb Block Foundation, the Editorial Cartoon category celebrates the legacy of four-time Pulitzer Prize-winning political cartoonist Herb Block and his remarkable contribution to American history and free expression.
 Three teen artists will be selected to each receive a $1,000 scholarship from The Herb Block Foundation for their outstanding drawings, illustrations, or animated short films offering commentary on current events or political topics.

-THIS JUST IN: Jen Sorensen becomes first woman to win the Herblock Prize -- Comic Riffs in The Washington Post, 3/4/2014
+Jen Sorensen becomes first woman to win the Herblock Prize – Comic Riffs in The Washington Post, March 4, 2014

-Is the American Editorial Cartoon Making a Comeback?
-Blog Post by Bob Duggan 2/28/2013:
+Is the American Editorial Cartoon Making a Comeback? – Blog Post by Bob Duggan, February 28, 2013

 (Features the Foundation's report: The Golden Age for Editorial Cartoonists at the Nation's Newspapers is Over)